IBM/event-automation/_tutorials/ea-guided-tutorial-2.md

 The final step is to run your event processing flow and view the results.

-1. Use the "Run" menu, and select **Include historical** to run your filter on the history of order events available on this Kafka topic.
+1. Use the **Run** menu, and select **Include historical** to run your filter on the history of order events available on this Kafka topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-7.png "running the flow"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-7.png "running the flow")